LvWind/NotRunningInBg/README.md

 ## What you should know
-1. It Only works in en_US locale up to now.
-2. I haven't find a way to un-snooze the notify yet, uninstall it didn't work.
+I haven't find a way to un-snooze the notify yet, uninstall it didn't work.
 And i'm working on it.
 If you have any idea please open a new issue.

+**So, you maybe will never see this notification again.**

 ## How to use